Roots of Empathy: Method

-The program consists of 27 weekly classes with a Roots of Empathy instructor throughout the school year.
-The program's core is a classroom visit from a neighbourhood baby and parent every three weeks, with nine visits in all.
+The program consists of weekly classes with a Roots of Empathy instructor throughout the school year.
+The program consists of a classroom visit from a neighbourhood baby and parent every three weeks.
+The curriculum is divided into nine themes, with three classroom visits supporting each theme (a pre-family visit, family visit and post-family visit) for a total of 27 classes.
+Each of the nine themes is further broken down into four age ranges in primary schools.

 Babies are between two and four months old at the beginning of the program.